-SAN DIEGO, CA--(Marketwire - Sep 11, 2012) - The Shareholders Foundation, Inc. announces that a lawsuit was filed by an investor in Prudential Financial Inc. (PRU) shares over alleged securities laws violations by Prudential Financial Inc. in connection with certain allegedly false and misleading statements.
+SAN DIEGO, CA--(Marketwire - Jul 2, 2012) - The Shareholders Foundation, Inc. announces that a lawsuit was filed by an investor in shares of Big Lots, Inc. (BIG) against certain officers and directors of Big Lots, Inc. over alleged wrongdoing in connection with certain statements and certain insider trading.

-Investors who purchased shares of Prudential Financial Inc (PRU) have certain options and should contact the Shareholders Foundation, Inc. by e-mail at firstname.lastname@example.org or call +1 (858) 779-1554.
+Investors who are current long-term stockholders in shares of Big Lots, Inc. (BIG) have certain options and should contact the Shareholders Foundation, Inc. by e-mail at firstname.lastname@example.org or call +1 (858) 779-1554.

-Those who purchased shares of Prudential Financial Inc (PRU), have certain options and should contact the Shareholders Foundation, Inc. by e-mail at email@example.com or call +1 (858) 779-1554.
+Those who are current investors in Big Lots shares, have certain options and should contact the Shareholders Foundation, Inc. by e-mail at email@example.com or call +1 (858) 779-1554.

 The Shareholders Foundation, Inc. is a professional portfolio legal monitoring and settlement claim filing service, which does research related to shareholder issues and informs investors of securities class actions, settlements, judgments, and other legal related news to the stock/financial market.
 The Shareholders Foundation, Inc. is not a law firm.
 The information is provided as a public service.
 It is not intended as legal advice and should not be relied upon.